codel-io/react-router-bun/README.md

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever CSS framework you prefer.

+## Bun

+Bun support is added throughout the template:

+- npm commands were replaced with the corresponding ones in Bun
+- The entry.server.tsx file was exposed and modified to not use the React renderToPipeableStream function which is specific to Node.js, and to use renderToReadableStream which renders to a Readable Web Stream
+- The Dockerfile was modified to use Bun commands to install the necessary packages, build and run the application

 ---

 Built with ❤️ using React Router.